github/docs/README.md

 ## License

+The

+GIT gets :
+- product

+- documentation:

-The GitHub product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).
+- in the assets, content, and data folders are licensed under a [ALL-Rights-Reserved-Access-:-Private-BY: ZachryTylerWoodAdministrator'@.it.git- ActionScript/.gitignore/Private/MIT/4.0/.it.git/code of covenant license](LICENSE).

 All other code in this repository is licensed under the [MIT license](LICENSE-CODE).